 Books on plot structure:

 With these great techniques I learned, I had a HUGE November.
 I did revisions for The Hitchhiker in Panama, rewrote The Sailor in Polynesia, and won NaNoWriMo with The Second Chance in the Mediterranean.

 Just as I did with that very first, untitled NYC novel, and even with all my planning, I still hit a wall.
 At 80% of the way through the November 2020 NaNoWriMo project, I got stuck.

 So I took a step back.
 I used an entire day to read through my manuscript.
 I found plot holes, unfinished scenes, and did some minor edits here and there.
 Going through the entire 40,000 words I’d hit so far gave me at least a dozen scenes to finish or write, and I had added another 2,000 words in minor edits.

-Before writing The Chef in the Mediterranean, I started the free 30-day trial for Scrivener.
+Before writing The Second Chance in the Mediterranean, I started the free 30-day trial for Scrivener.
 I used it to compile my notes, character profiles, and setting collages.
 This was my planning bible and meant that I didn’t have to open another app or connect to the internet to check my notes (unlike if I kept my notes in Google Docs).

 Scrivener also keeps track of your writing for the session, and in version 3.0, it will track historically your writing sessions.
 The outlining feature and summary cards are helpful for people who outline.
 I also love that I can easily move an entire section or chapter around (when I write out of order).
 Plus, I can also use the outline feature to see how even my chapters are.